10 Best Places to Eat Lobster in NH

 191 Wentworth Rd., Portsmouth

 BG’s, which is just a couple years shy of four decades, is seasonal, usually opening up in late March depending on the weather.
 Coming by sea?
 There is dock space for guests to tie up boats or kayaks.
 Don’t worry, landlubbers, there’s plenty of parking for cars too.
-Stay inside and eat in the dining room or enjoy a meal and a cold beer or cocktail outside on one of two decks or choose the Sagamore Pub.
 The menu has all your favorites, including a full boiled lobster dinner, a lobster roll, fried clams, steamers, grilled fresh fish and more.

 The Beach Plum